cmahncke/DiscovEpi/DiscovEpi_linux/data/README.txt

 If you move the files always store the executable in a directory togethter with the _internal_ directory.
 Otherwise the program will not work properly.
-Instead you can create a shortcut of the executable and move this to any location e. x.
-Desktop.
+Instead you can create a shortcut of the executable and move this to any location e.g. Desktop.

 Double click on the executable application file _DiscovEpi_win_ will start the program.